jonkpirateboy/shazall/README.md

 This reboots the machine automatically and should show the terminal login.
 If it's upside down enter this command: `sudo nano /boot/config.txt` and under `[all]`, change `dtoverlay=tft35a:rotate=90` to `dtoverlay=tft35a:rotate=270` and save.
 Then enter: `sudo reboot`

+And this is a bit of a strange one.
+During the installation of LCD-show, raspi-config is uninstalled for some reason.
+So now it's time to reinstall it: `sudo apt-get install raspi-config`

 Next up is the install of Shazall itself.

 Enter the following commands: